PLATINUM2025

 Holding steady

-Number of service recipients who are employed
+Number of service recipients who are either employed or are in various stages of the employment process.

 This metric is no longer tracked.